FOCUS: DLLMs Know How to Tame Their Compute Bound

 \smartparagraph{Metric Definition.} To quantify token importance, we define the $j$-th token's importance $\mathcal{I}_j$ by aggregating attention weights from all query tokens in the current block $B$:

-where $i, j \in \{1, \dots, B\}$ index the intra-block tokens, $h \in \{1, \dots, H\}$ indexes the attention heads, and $S_{i,j}^{(h)}$ denotes the pre-softmax attention score.
+where $i, j \in \{1, \dots, B\}$ index the intra-block tokens, $h \in \{1, \dots, H\}$ indexes the attention heads, and $S_{i,j}^{(h)} = (\mathbf{q}_{i}^{(h)})^{\top}\mathbf{k}_{j}^{(h)} / \sqrt{d_k}$ denotes the pre-softmax attention score between query token $i$ and key token $j$ in head $h$, with $d_h$ the per-head dimension.
 Following SnapKV~\cite{li2024snapkv}, we apply MaxPool1D to robustly capture local features.
 As illustrated in Figure~\ref{fig:focus} (Right), this metric aggregates scores column-wise, highlighting tokens that are heavily attended to by the rest of the block.

 \smartparagraph{Empirical Observation.} We investigate how importance varies across layers during inference.
 As shown in Figure~\ref{fig:token_importance} (Top), decoded tokens naturally dominate the attention mass due to the established context.
 To reveal the signal distribution among the candidates, we exclude these dominant tokens in Figure~\ref{fig:token_importance} (Bottom).
 This filtered view exposes a clear differentiation starting from Layer 1: \begin{smartlist} \item \textbf{\makebox[1.5cm][l]{Layer 0:}} The importance scores exhibit negligible differences between decodable and non-decodable tokens. \item \textbf{\makebox[1.5cm][l]{Layer 1+:}} Decodable tokens gain significant attention mass, whereas non-decodable tokens are suppressed. \end{smartlist}